Trinity College Dublin Courses

 - Arcadia can only submit to departments from which you list classes on your online course form.
 Example: if you select History but list no History courses, you will not be considered for admission in the History department.

 Trinity College Dublin accepts students by department.
-Only select departments in which you have already completed some course work.
+Only select departments in which you have already completed some course work at the university level.
+AP and community college credit will not be considered.

 - Semester = 30 ECTS credits (15 American credits).